obecto/perper/docs/dotnet-tutorial.md

   * `AddAssemblyHandlers` can also use another assembly or look for classes filtered by another namespace.
 Alternatively, there is `AddClassHandlers` which would add all of a class's methods as handlers.
 Or, one could also use `AddHandler`/`AddInitHandler` to specify handlers manually.
 For now, we will stick to `AddAssemblyHandlers`, as it allows us to split our code more easily.
 * Then it used `WithDeployInit` to signal that the init handlers should run when we run the agent _process_, as opposed to when we create an instance" of the agent; this function should go away by the time `0.8.0` is released, but for now it is the primary way for us to get some code executing initially.
 * Finally, `PerperStartup`'s `RunAsync` method is called, and it printed some debug information before connecting to Fabric.
-* At this point, we still haven't defined any non-init handlers, so our agent process had nothing to do and promptly exited... but we are going to fix in a monment.
+* At this point, we still haven't defined any non-init handlers, so our agent process had nothing to do and promptly exited... but we are going to fix in a moment.

 ### Writing the Launcher